You are here: Urology Textbook > Bladder > Bladder cancer Pathology

 - N1: solitary regional lymph node metastasis (in the true pelvis hypogastric, obturator, external iliac, or presacral).

-- N2: multiple regional lymph node metastasis (in the true pelvis hypogastric, obturator, external iliac, or presacral).
+- N2: multiple regional lymph node metastases (in the true pelvis hypogastric, obturator, external iliac, or presacral).

 - N3: metastases in common iliac lymph node(s).